 A Team Member is a slightly special privilege.
 Here is what a team member can do over and above reviewers.

-* A team member gets to login using your CNAME URL.
+* A team member gets to login using your Subdomain URL (Or CNAME).

 * A team member is forced to use the email templates and SMTP settings defined by you.

-* A team member will be able to mark comments as “internal to team” when team comments are rolled out.
+* A team member can mark comments as “internal to team” and see “team comments” that are not visible to reviewers.

-* A team member will be able to mark comments as “done”.
+* A team member can use the comments bar as a checklist and mark comments as “done”.

-* A team member will have access to support/feedback while logged in.
+* A team member has access to support/feedback while logged in.

-* A team member will have access to the reviewer email list created by you so that they can directly share with existing reviewers.
+* A team member has access to the reviewer email list created by you so that they can directly share with existing reviewers.

-In addition to this, a team member will have more access as new features keep rolling out.
+In addition to this, team members will have more access as new features keep rolling out.